whtns/big_sur_app/docs/contributing.rst

 Hard
 ****

 Actually digging into the codebase to help fix some bugs or add in new features can be challenging, but we of course encourage it as well!
 We've put together a code guide (see: :ref:`code`) that describes some of the basic structure and concepts necessary to dive in, but we know it doesn't cover everything.
-If there's something in particular you are keen to get included in MiCV, let us know and we can help you get started with your own contribution.
+If there's something in particular you are keen to get included in BigSuR, let us know and we can help you get started with your own contribution.